hushenglang/prenetics_test_repo/README.md

 2. cd prenetics_test_repo
 3. npm install
 4. node server
-(Note: Mysql init sql script is in here)
+(Note: Mysql init sql script is in here, and npm test is to run test)

 **Application Web URL:**
 There are 2 entry point, one is HTTP, the other is HTTPS.